 How to spot water contamination

-Farmers know their equipment well and will know when it’s not running correctly.
-If you think your diesel has been contaminated with water, some telltale signs to watch for include:
+If you think your diesel has been contaminated by water, here are the signs to watch for:

-- A loss of RPM and power in the machine
+- A loss of RPM and power in your equipment

 - Rough starting or erratic idling